-Gender neutrality or gender-neutralism or the gender neutrality movement, is a topic that keeps cropping up in discussions across the blogosphere.
-These terms describe “the idea that policies, language, and other social institutions should avoid distinguishing roles according to people’s sex or gender, in order to avoid discrimination arising from the impression that there are social roles for which one gender is more suited than the other.”
-(Wikipedia) At face value this looks quite reasonable.
+Gender neutrality or gender-neutralism or the gender neutrality movement is a topic that keeps cropping up in discussions across the blogosphere.
+These terms describe “the idea that policies, language, and other social institutions should avoid distinguishing roles according to people’s sex or gender, to avoid discrimination arising from the impression that there are social roles for which one gender is more suited than the other.”
+(Wikipedia) At face value, this looks quite reasonable.
 Historically, the division of labour in the Western world was based on sex.
-Men worked outside the home and were mobilised in times of war to fight; whereas, women worked in the home and acted as a reserve labour force when the men were away fighting in wartime.
-In the present, men and women work along side one another in the labour force and in the military.
-Sex or gender based segregation is largely a thing of the past, but for a very long time it was a reality.
-There were occupations and past-times that were denied to women because they were deemed unsuitable for women.
+Men worked outside the home and were mobilized in times of war to fight; whereas, women worked in the home and acted as a reserve labour force when the men were away fighting in wartime.
+In the present, men and women work alongside one another in the labour force and the military.
+Sex or gender-based segregation is mostly a thing of the past, but for a very long time, it was a reality.
+Some occupations and past-times were denied to women because they were deemed unsuitable for women.

 The absurdity of this historical reality is illustrated in the life and times of Frances Hammerstrom (1908-1998).
-Frances Hammerstrom led a very interesting life.
-Born to a wealthy family in Boston, Massachusetts she developed an interest in the outdoors, nature, wildlife and hunting at a time when these interests were considered “unladylike.”
+Frances Hammerstrom led an exciting life.
+Born to a wealthy family in Boston, Massachusetts, she developed an interest in the outdoors, nature, wildlife and hunting at a time when these interests were considered “unladylike.”
 Her father and brothers were keen hunters, but she was excluded from their hunting expeditions while growing up, going hunting in secret with boyfriends who, like her father and brothers, had a passion for hunting, but would allow her to take part.
 She documents this and her experiences as a lady hunter, in her autobiography Is she coming too?
 Memoirs of a lady hunter.
-Her autobiography is a very good read.
+Her autobiography is an excellent read.
 The title comes from the question her husband Frederick’s hunting buddies typically asked (Is she coming too?) when she accompanied him on hunts.
-She relates how she overcame the prejudices against women working in what were considered manly occupations, common in her day, and have a career in wildlife management.
+She relates how she overcame the prejudices against women working in what were considered manly occupations, shared in her day, and have a career in wildlife management.
 The Hammerstroms raised two children, Alan and Eva, while pursuing their careers.

-Tanja Bergkvist, a Swedish blogger is critical of this fad, as she observes in discussing what proponents of gender neutral parenting who believe there exists “a hierarchy where everything that boys do is given higher value, but I wonder who decides that it has higher value.
-Why is there higher value in playing with cars?” (as cited in CBS News) What this leads to, in the zeal of practitioners of gender neutral parenting, is a drive to modify or abolish what they view as the current understanding of gender.
+Tanja Bergkvist, a Swedish blogger, is critical of this fad.
+She observes in discussing what proponents of gender-neutral parenting who believe there exists “a hierarchy where everything that boys do is given higher value, but I wonder who decides that it has higher value.
+Why is there higher value in playing with cars?” (as cited in CBS News) What this leads to, in the zeal of practitioners of gender-neutral parenting, is a drive to modify or abolish what they view as the current understanding of gender.
 What this means, as Jay Belsky, a child psychologist at the University of California, Davis, notes is “the kind of things that boys like to do — run around and turn sticks into swords — will soon be disapproved of.
 So gender neutrality at its worst is emasculating maleness.” (as cited in CBS News)